-- Vinyl doesn’t need paint unless you want to change the color.
-If you bought pre-painted material, repaint it every 5 to 10 years in fair weather and with acrylic and/or urethane paints.
-One important thing to keep in mind is that the paint’s color should be lighter than the current color.
+- The paint’s color should be lighter than the current color.
 Darker paints can absorb the sun’s heat and trap it into the siding, causing it to warp.

 Which is easier to install on your own and which one needs the help of a professional?

-- Cons: Though it’s strong, it can crack while settling.
+- Though it’s strong, it can crack while settling.

 Installing some extra insulation around your house can keep the interior temperature more stable and your utility costs low.
 The R-Value is a score which measures how effective your insulation performs.
 Which material offers a better R-value and a more energy-efficient home?

 - It has an R-value of only 0.5, which means that it’s a pretty poor insulator on its own.